I want to help people meet Christ through translated Scripture.

 Here’s a glimpse of what translation efforts might look like in different regions of the world:

-As the world’s second-largest continent in size and population, Africa is home to one-seventh of the world’s people who speak 30 percent of the world’s total languages.
-More than 700 language groups in Africa still have translation needs — most in Nigeria and the French-speaking areas of central Africa.
-Overall, Africa has the second-greatest Bible translation need in the world, but local churches are quickly growing and joining in the vision of evangelism and discipleship in their own countries.
+As the world’s second-largest continent in size and population, Africa is home to about 30 percent of the world’s total languages.
+More than 600 language groups in Africa still have translation needs — most in Nigeria and the French-speaking areas of central Africa.
+Africa has one of the greatest Bible translation needs in the world, but local churches are quickly growing and joining in the vision of evangelism and discipleship in their own countries.

 Christians and mission organizations across Asia are working together to help reach the world with the message of God’s hope and love.
 In many South Asian countries, work that was started years ago by foreigners is now being handled by local citizens.
 Asia is quickly becoming a leading partner in advancing the work of the gospel around the world.
 There are more than 550 languages* in Asia that are likely to still need a Bible translation started.

 Since around A.D.
 50, when Paul first brought the Good News to the continent, the Bible has been translated into various languages across Europe.
 Translation work is currently in progress for many European sign languages, as well as for many displaced people groups that have immigrated to Europe across the centuries.
 These communities need to hear the gospel in the languages that speak directly to their hearts, and Scripture translation is key to reaching these people with God’s love.
 There are at least 50 languages* in Europe that likely still need a Bible translation started.